abernardini/GettingandCleaningData/README.md

    (tBodyBody...).
 In this case the script eliminates once the word Body.

-3. Uses descriptive activity names to name the activities in the data set The script finds (which() function) each activity integer (1-6) to substitude it with the corresponding descriptive      activity name.
+3. Uses descriptive activity names to name the activities in the data set.

+   The script finds (which() function) each activity integer (1-6) to substitude it with the corresponding descriptive      activity name.

 4. Appropriately labels the data set with descriptive variable names.

    The script assign to the data frame obtained at step 4, the names obtained at step 2.
    This first tidy data set is saved in tidy_data_set1.txt.
    For loading it: read.table("tidy_data_set1.txt", header=T)

 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

    The second tidy data set is obtained through two steps.
 Firstly, the tidy data set obtained at step 4 is re-organized so that for each subject (from 1 to 30) and each activity (melt() function) there exist a comlumn with the
    measurement's name and another with the corresponding value.
 Finally the average of all variable is